davidanastasiu/kndar/README.md

 # Key Point-Based Naturalistic Driving Action Recognition (KNDAR)

-This project includes our solution for Track 3 of the [2022 AI City Challenge AIC2022](http://https://www.aicitychallenge.org/), solving the problem of naturalistic driving action recognition.
+This project includes our solution for Track 3 of the [2022 AI City Challenge](http://https://www.aicitychallenge.org/), solving the problem of naturalistic driving action recognition.
 Given video input from three different views of a driver inside a car (right side, dashboard, and rearview mirror cameras), we developed a method to identify one of 18 different actions the driver may be performing, including:

 0. Normal forward driving
 1. Drinking
-2. Phone call(right)
+2. Phone call (right)
-3. Phone call(left)
+3. Phone call (left)
 4. Eating
 5. Text (right)
 6. Text (left)